deephdc/deep-docs/source/user/howto/rclone.rst

 Then one has two options:

-If your know under what user your run your application in the container (e.g. if docker or nvidia-docker is used, most probably this is 'root') you can mount your host ``rclone.conf`` into the container as::
+If you know under what user your run your application in the container (e.g. if docker or nvidia-docker is used, most probably this is 'root') you can mount your host ``rclone.conf`` into the container as::

     $ docker run -ti -v $HOSTDIR_WITH_RCLONE_CONF/rclone.conf:/root/.config/rclone/rclone.conf <your-docker-image>